loftytech/sparkle/README.md

 `[App\Middlewares\Authentication::class, 'check']` is the middleware that runs before the method that handles the request

-The default Authentication middleware validate the token set in the header of the incoming request and sets the user_id property to the request like so:
+The default Authentication middleware validates the token set in the header of the incoming request and sets the user_id property to the request like so:

 ```
 $request->setExtras(['user_id'=> 45]);